mlan/docker-kopano/README.md

 The [Mobile Device Management](https://documentation.kopano.io/webapp_mdm_manual/) WebApp plugin comes pre-installed.
 With it you can resync, remove, refresh and even wipe your devices, connected via [Exchange ActiveSync (EAS)](https://en.wikipedia.org/wiki/Exchange_ActiveSync).

-## Cron
+## Crontab

 The `mlan/kopano` has a [cron](https://en.wikipedia.org/wiki/Cron) service activated.
-You can use environment variables to set up _crontab_ entries.
+You can use environment variables to set up [crontab](https://man7.org/linux/man-pages/man5/crontab.5.html) entries.
 Any environment variable name staring with `CRONTAB_ENTRY` will be use to add entries to cron.

 One trivial example is `CRONTAB_ENTRY_TEST=* * * * * root logger -t cron -p user.notice "SHELL=$$SHELL, PATH=$$PATH"`.

+During the initial configuration procedure any `CRONTAB_ENTRY` will add crontab entries to the file `/etc/kopano/docker-crontab`, all the while previously present entries are deleted.
+This file defines the `PATH` variable so that you don't need to give full path names to commands in the crontab entry.
+This is, you need to provide the full path names to commands if this `PATH` definition is missing in the `/etc/kopano/docker-crontab` file.

 ## Mail transfer agent interaction